AvanzaBank/astrix/doc/tutorial/part1.md

 }
 ```

-Finally, in order to use Astrix as a factory to create instances of the given library one must create a library-descriptor, which is typically located in the same module as the implementing classes:
+Finally, in order to use Astrix as a factory to create instances of the given library one must create an api-descriptor.
+An api-descriptor exports the public elements of an api.
+There are different kinds of api-descriptors, and the one associated with libraries is called library-descriptor.
+A library-descriptor is typically located in the same module as the implementing classes.

 ```java
 @AstrixLibraryProvider